syasuraoka/cse15l-lab-reports/homework1.md

 # Tutorial
 ## How to log into your course-specific account on `ieng6`?

-**Installing VSCode** <br>
+## 1. Installing VSCode <br>
 VSCode is a popular, free code editor with advanced features and customization options.
 Normally, you can install VSCode from [here](https://code.visualstudio.com/download), but sometime you've already installed VSCode for other purpose (e.g. CSE11).
-Once installed, you will get this screen.
+Once installed, you will get the screen like this.

 <img src="https://raw.githubusercontent.com/syasuraoka/cse15l-lab-reports/main/スクリーンショット%202023-01-16%20午前10.20.25.png" width="35%">

-**Remotely Connecting** <br>
+## 2. Remotely Connecting <br>
 You'll be able to connect to a remote computer by using VSCode terminal. <br>

 First, if you are a Windows user, install `git` for Windows from [here]().
 Once installed, use the steps [in this post]() to set your default terminal to use the newly-installed `git bash` in VS Code.
 If you are a Mac user, you can skip these steps.

 Then, open VSCode terminal from Terminal → New Terminal menu option, and type <br>